-- a.
-Description This initiative allocates \$600,000 for one-time contractual expenses associated with litigation support services.
-It funds outside legal counsel and expert fees given the nature, complexity, and the expected duration of pending litigation. - b.
-Service Level Impacts This budget initiative allows the County Attorney's office to handle the capacity and use of resources to handle litigation in-house without a significant and critical impact on its ability to provide day-to-day legal advice and representation to the BOCS and County departments, agencies and offices.
+a.
+Description - This initiative allocates \$600,000 for one-time contractual expenses associated with litigation support services.
+To support outside legal counsel and expert.
+Given the scope, duration, and complexity of the pending litigation, contractual services are needed in the short term to manage the workload effectively.

+b.
+Service Level Impacts - This budget initiative allows the County Attorney's office the capacity resources to handle pending litigation without a significant and critical impact on its ability to provide day-to-day legal advice and representation to the BOCS and County departments, agencies and employees.